Interpret Europe Conference | 23-26 March 2018 in Kőszeg, Hungary | #iecon18

 Our Interpret Europe Conference 2018 will take place from 23 to 26 March in Kőszeg (Hungary).
-It will be organised by the Hungarian Association of Cultural Heritage Managers (KÖME) and opened by the EU Commissioner for Education, Culture, Youth and Sport, Tibor Navracsics.
+It will be organised by the Hungarian Association of Cultural Heritage Managers (KÖME).
+The conference is part of the 2018 European Year of Cultural Heritage.

+Theme of this year's conference is 'Heritage and Identity'.
+The question of identity is key when it comes to one's feelings towards Europe in all its diversity and one's relationship with single nation states, regions and local communities.
 One European region where identities most intermingle is the Austro-Hungarian border area.
 We will, therefore, run the conference as a border-crossing event, starting our pre-conference tour in Vienna from where we will travel into Hungary and ending our post-conference tour in Budapest.

 Study visits around Kőszeg will lead to interesting sites within the border-crossing Fertő / Neusiedlersee Cultural Landscape (a UNESCO World Heritage Site).
-Destinations will be as different as Esterháza, the 'Hungarian Versailles', which belonged to one of the most famous landowner families of the Austro-Hungarian Empire, or the Pan-European Picnic Park where the Iron Curtain was first lifted in 1989.
+Destinations will be as different as Eszterháza, the 'Hungarian Versailles', which belonged to one of the most famous landowner families of the Austro-Hungarian Empire, or the Pan-European Picnic Park where the Iron Curtain was first lifted in 1989.
 And last but not least we will have several opportunities to taste local varieties of wine and the famous Hungarian cuisine.